 Osteoarthritis of the vertebral (facet) joints is not an unusual occurrence, especially in people who subjected their bodies to repetitive stress injuries as children or teenagers.
 Gymnastics and dance come to mind.

-Rotator cuff injuries, tennis elbow, golfer’s elbow, ACL injuries common to football, soccer, or skiing, and falls during dancing especially when lifts are involved are all common causes of joint pain and stiffness.
+Sports and dance: rotator cuff injuries, tennis elbow, golfer’s elbow, ACL injuries common to football, soccer, or skiing, and falls during dancing especially when lifts are involved are all common causes of joint pain and stiffness.

 Playing musical instruments, doing needle work, or other arts & crafts requiring the repetitive use of the hands and fingers can over time result in pain and stiffness of the smaller joints.